-We have audited the Financial Statements of SENFIN INSURANCE SECTOR FUND (the Fund) which comprise the Statement of Financial Position as at 31st December 2024, and the Statement of Comprehensive Income, Statement of Movement in unit holders Fund and Statement of Cash Flows for the period then ended 31st December 2024, and notes to the Financial Statements, including a summary of significant accounting policies exhibited on pages 3 to 21.
+We have audited the Financial Statements of SENFIN CONSUMER STAPLES FUND (the Fund) which comprise the Statement of Financial Position as at 31st December 2024, and the Statement of Comprehensive Income.
+Statement of Movement in unit holders Fund and Statement of Cash Flows for the period from 5th December 2023 to 31st December 2024, and notes to the Financial Statements, including a summary of significant accounting policies exhibited on pages 3 to 21.